wiebew/dyndns-transip/README.md

 # dyndns-transip

-Dyndns script that sets ip address for internet provider transip
+Dyndns script that dynamically sets ip address in DNS records of a domain with internet provider [Transip](https://transip.nl).

 This script is meant to let a server detect its own ip address on the internet using `ipify.org` and set that ip address in a transip DNS Entry using the `transip API`